fusioncharts/dev_centre_docs/getting-started/plain-javascript/configure-your-chart-using-plain-javascript.md

     * Set the width and height of the chart in pixels.
     * Set the `dataFormat` as JSON.
     * Embed the json data as the value of `dataSource`.
-    * Create an `annotations` object in the `dataSource`, to specify the cosmetics and functionalities of the annotation.

 4. Generate random data to update the chart using **Math.random()**.